|

 Species: Roosevelt elk, Cervus canadensis roosevelti

-Location: Right Whale Bay, South Georgia Island | Gentoo penguin defends its dead chick (right), from the striated caracara (left) that has just killed it.
-The penguin continued to defend its lifeless chick for hours, in spite of the futulity and inevitabliityof the final result.
+Gentoo penguin defends its dead chick (right), from the striated caracara (left) that has just killed it.
+The penguin continued to defend its lifeless chick for hours, in spite of the futility and inevitability of the final result.
 Striated caracaras eventually took possession of the dead chick and fed upon it.

-Species: Striated caracara, Gentoo penguin, Phalcoboenus australis, Pygoscelis papua
+Species: Gentoo penguin, Striated caracara, Phalcoboenus australis, Pygoscelis papua

-Location: Steeple Jason Island, Falkland Islands, United Kingdom | Roosevelt elk, adult bull male with large antlers.
+Roosevelt elk, adult bull male with large antlers.
 This bull elk has recently shed the velvet that covers its antlers.
 While an antler is growing, it is covered with highly vascular skin called velvet, which supplies oxygen and nutrients to the growing bone; once the antler has achieved its full size, the velvet is lost and the antler's bone dies.
 This dead bone structure is the mature antler, which is itself shed after each mating season.
-Roosevelt elk grow to 10' and 1300 lb, eating grasses, sedges and various berries, inhabiting the coastal rainforests of the Pacific Northwest.
+Roosevelt elk grow to 10' and 1300 lb, eating grasses, sedges and various berries, inhabiting the coastal rainforests of the Pacific Northwest, Cervus canadensis roosevelti, Redwood National Park, California

 Roosevelt elk, adult bull male with large antlers.
 This bull elk has recently shed the velvet that covers its antlers.
 While an antler is growing, it is covered with highly vascular skin called velvet, which supplies oxygen and nutrients to the growing bone; once the antler has achieved its full size, the velvet is lost and the antler's bone dies.
 This dead bone structure is the mature antler, which is itself shed after each mating season.
 Roosevelt elk grow to 10' and 1300 lb, eating grasses, sedges and various berries, inhabiting the coastal rainforests of the Pacific Northwest.